Information-theoretic characterization of turbulence intermittency: Information-theoretic measures

-which is the amount of information lost when using $f_{2}(x)$ to represent $f_{1}(x)$.
-KL divergence is a non-negative asymmetric metric that vanishes only when the two PDFs are identical.
-It quantifies the difference in the shapes of the two probability distributions, therefore, accounting for the contributions of all moments of $X$.
+which is the amount of information lost when $f_{0}(x)$ is used to represent $f(x)$.
+KL divergence is a non-negative asymmetric measure of the ``distance" between two PDFs, $f(x)$ and $f_0(x)$, that vanishes only when the PDFs are identical, i.e., $f(x)=f_{0}(x)$.
+It quantifies the difference in the shapes of the two probability distributions, therefore, accounting for the contributions of all the moments of $X$ in each distribution.
+As before, the equality between the continuous and discrete forms of KL divergence holds for a small enough $\Delta x$ and a Riemann-integrable integrand, both of which are satisfied in our analysis.